osamaakb/osama.com/README.md

 I know it doesn't make much sense to participate in such a project, but just to let you know that it *is possible*, you will only get one thing out of it, a `code review` (:

-another way to participate is submitting issues, you can go to the issues tab and create a new issue you found in the website like a bug or error.
+another way to participate is submitting `issues`, you can go to the `issues` tab and create a new issue you found in the website like a bug or error.

 ## To Start the project
 - `fork` this repo